pulkitverma25/pulkitverma25.github.io/_pages/projects.md

 title: Projects
 nav: projects
 permalink: /projects/
-description: Some of the research projects I've worked on
+description: Some of the research projects I've worked on (Last Updated in 2021)
 ---

 <div class="container-fluid p-0 text-justify">